-I’m primarily interested in syntax processing and have been gaining research experience on topics ranging from Cantonese corpus studies, relative clause (RC) processing and language learning mechanisms.
+I’m primarily interested in syntax processing and have been gaining research experience on topics ranging from sentence processing, statistical learning, language learning mechanisms as well as the neural basis of language development.
 I’m developing my research in mainly two directions:

 Secondly, I work on language-music relation and musician-nonmusician distinction.
 In my thesis, I am examining how language and music structures interact during processing when they have different head-directions, which in turn leads to the discussion of whether syntax processing would be a domain-general capacity.
 Moreover, finding differences in musicians’ and non-musicians’ language processing leads to the question of how musical training modulates language processing areas in brain.